neelsmith/latin101/F20/ghpages/breakouts/index.md

 8. Athamas **sent** a messenger to Delphi.
 9. The Greeks frequenlty **sent** messengers to Delphi to make inquiries of the oracle there.
 10. Hercules **was sent by Zeus** to kill the eagle that tortured Prometheus.
-11. It **was not possible to capture** Troy without the aid of Telephus.
+11. The Greeks **could not capture** Troy without the aid of Telephus.
 12. Troy **could not be captured** without the aid of Telephus.